-Evergy's cybersecurity program utilizes a multi-layered framework and is designed to align with the Cybersecurity Framework promulgated by the National Institute of Standards and Technology (NIST) within the United States Department of Commerce and the United States Department of Energy Cyber Capability Maturity Model (C2M2) standard.
-Evergy also maintains information security risk insurance coverage.
-Evergy's cybersecurity team regularly coordinates with industry peers, industry trade organizations, and multiple state and federal governmental agencies, including the United States Department of Homeland Security and the Federal Bureau of Investigations within the United States Department of Justice.
+Evergy's risk management function utilizes the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF), the United States Department of Energy Cyber Capability Maturity Model (C2M2) standard and components of the National Institute of Standards and Technology Risk Management Framework (NIST RMF) for a comprehensive, flexible and risk-based approach to managing risk from cybersecurity threats that integrates, security, privacy and cyber supply chain risk management activities.
+Evergy also maintains cybersecurity insurance coverage.
+Evergy's cybersecurity team regularly coordinates with industry peers, industry trade organizations, and multiple state and federal governmental agencies, including the United States Department of Homeland Security, the Federal Bureau of Investigations within the United States Department of Justice, the Electricity Information Sharing and Analysis Center (E-ISAC), and the Cybersecurity and Infrastructure Security Agency (CISA).

 All Evergy employees complete an annual information security awareness training that addresses information technology, cybersecurity, privacy, and other related matters, and Evergy provides frequent awareness opportunities to employees by conducting controlled phishing campaigns and periodically providing other educational opportunities.
 Evergy's management team is responsible for the design and implementation of this program, subject to oversight of the Board and its committees.
-Evergy's Safety and Power Delivery Committee assists the Board with respect to, among other things, oversight of cybersecurity risks and other aspects of Evergy's information technology function.
-In 2022, the Board and its committees received six presentations that were specific to information technology and cybersecurity matters, and information technology and cybersecurity matters are incorporated into other presentations if those topics are relevant to the presentation.
+Evergy's Safety and Power Delivery Committee assists the Board with respect to, among other things, review of cybersecurity risks and other aspects of Evergy's information technology function.
+In 2023, the Board and its committees received multiple presentations that were specific to information technology and cybersecurity matters, including artificial intelligence, and information technology and cybersecurity matters are incorporated into other presentations if those topics are relevant to the presentation.
 Information technology and cybersecurity matters are also regularly assessed in connection with the Board's oversight of Evergy's operations.
 At least once each year, the Board receives a report from management on key business and compliance risks and related mitigation plans, and management reviews cybersecurity matters with the Board in connection with this report.
 Evergy's Audit Committee also receives reports from the Company's audit services department regarding the results of reviews of cybersecurity matters and information security governance.
+Please refer to our 2023 Annual Report in Part I - Item 1C - Cybersecurity for additional information regarding Evergy's enterprise risk management policies, processes, and frameworks.

 Human Capital Resource Management.
 The Company is committed to effective human capital resource management.
-Please refer to our 2022 Annual Report in Part I - Item 1 - Business - "Human Capital Resources" for additional information about this topic.
+Please refer to our 2023 Annual Report in Part I - Item 1 - Business - "Human Capital Resources" for additional information about this topic.